thijsputman/tc66c-mqtt/docs/TC66C.md

 Issuing a `reliable`-write causes a `ERROR: DBusError: Write not permitted` to be raised.
 To be able to issue a `command`-write, at least [`node-ble` 1.5.0](https://github.com/chrvadala/node-ble/pull/20) is required.

+Apart from the above two changes, all other aspects (including the AES decryption-key) remain unchanged.